 Are you carrying a balance on a credit card with an interest rate over 0%?
-If so, you should consider moving it to a card with a 0% APR to save money and improve your credit.
+If so, even if you’re using a card with a lower-than-average interest rate, you should consider moving it to a card with a 0% APR to save money and improve your credit.
 If you have installment loans that you’re thinking about transferring, this may not be necessary because they tend to have low interest rates and don’t hurt your credit very much.

 Balance transfers can be a great tactic in your fight to reduce debt.
 Whether you use the snowball method or the avalanche method, it’s always a good idea to try to reduce the amount of interest you end up paying.

 Consider a card with a balance transfer offer if you:

 - have credit card debt at an APR above 0%, which you won’t be able to pay off within the next few months

 - have a plan to pay off the debt without accumulating more debt on a different card

 - don’t have major negative items on your credit reports (since you may have trouble getting approved for a new card)

 - don’t mind the impact the new account will have on the account age of your credit scores (generally a small impact, and it may be worth the hit to get out of debt sooner)